 Seattle University School of Law embraces the practice of compliance with a conscience because we know that compliance and risk management, when thoughtfully applied, represent a public good.
 Therefore, they can help businesses to:

 - Reduce pollution and environmental impacts

 - Meet the demands of today while optimizing for the future

 At the same time, we recognize that COVID-19 presents unprecedented challenges for businesses, compliance officers, and risk managers.
-Whether you are working in healthcare, finance, data, or cybersecurity, this pandemic will push you to make more decisions, more quickly.
+Therefore, whether you are working in healthcare, finance, data, or cybersecurity, this pandemic will push you to make more decisions, more quickly.